 An investor seeking the right balance of stability of investment value, protection of capital, sustainable returns, and low security risks can explore the following gold investment options.

-As the phrase suggests, this scheme introduced by the Government of India offers investors the opportunity to monetise their gold stocks into an interest-earning asset.
+As the phrase suggests, this gold investment scheme introduced by the Government of India offers investors the opportunity to monetise their gold stocks into an interest-earning asset.
 Under this scheme, gold is deposited into bank accounts just as cash is deposited in a Fixed Deposit.
 Gold jewellery and ornaments are melted and converted into bullion.

 The depositor earns interest on the original value of the deposit.
 So, if you deposit gold worth Rs.
 5 lacs, you will earn interest on this amount irrespective of the current value of the gold.
 You can choose at the time of purchase to earn your interest in cash or as additions to the gold deposit.
 At redemption, the individual will receive the current market value of the original deposit along with the interest earned.

 A gold ETF is an exchange-traded fund (ETF) that aims to track the domestic physical gold price.
 Gold ETFs are units representing physical gold which may be in paper or dematerialised form.
 One gold ETF unit is equal to 1 gram of gold and is backed by physical gold of very high purity.
 Gold ETFs are listed and traded on the National Stock Exchange of India (NSE) and Bombay Stock Exchange Ltd. (BSE) like a single stock of any company.
 Buying gold ETFs means you are purchasing gold in an electronic form.
-You can buy and sell gold ETFs just as you would trade in stocks.
+You can sell, buy or invest on gold ETFs just as you would trade in stocks.
 When you actually redeem gold ETF you don’t get physical gold but the cash equivalent.

 Trading of gold ETFs takes place through a dematerialised account (Demat) and a broker, which makes it an extremely convenient way of electronically investing in gold.